react-native-image-picker/react-native-image-picker/.github/ISSUE_TEMPLATE/bug_report.md

 ### Additional Information

+* Image Picker version: [FILL THIS OUT: Be specific, filling out "latest" here is not enough.]
 * React Native version: [FILL THIS OUT: Be specific, filling out "latest" here is not enough.]
 * Platform: [FILL THIS OUT: iOS, Android, or both?]
 * Development Operating System: [FILL THIS OUT: Are you developing on MacOS, Linux, or Windows?]